 Ensuring that all guidance is met with our AITT training at Hidon will ensure safe practice and assurance that the standard required is met.
 From a business perspective this not only safeguards employees but also safeguards companies investments of expensive equipment, racking systems and stock too.
 You wouldn’t want to put a learner driver who has not had any lessons in charge of your brand new car; it is the same principle with any lifting equipment also.

-3 Levels of Training
+3 Levels of Forklift Training:

 Before an operator is given the “Authority To Operate” by their employer, the L117 states the operator must have undergone training that consist of: